 Roaring Fork Scholars - Aspen Country Day School

-This transformative opportunity will be offered to qualified applicants who:
+This transformative opportunity is for applicants who:

 For Roaring Fork Scholars, the annual cost to attend Aspen Country Day School is set at $10,000 per year through Eighth Grade.
 No financial aid documentation is required.
-Applications are due by May 15.

 To apply: Start with the inquiry form at this link.
 Next steps include a full-day classroom visit with an assessment of academic progress, an online application for admission, submission of student records and a teacher recommendation.
 Applicants must also submit a letter of recommendation from a community member such as a coach, mentor, or activity leader.